kouatcheu1/Employee_performance/README.md

 *- Lower Paying Categories:*
 1. Leadership and Management, Data Architecture, and Data Management roles have comparatively lower salary allocations, potentially due to fewer employees in these categories.

-- Donut chart for the Experience Level by Salary *Insights*: Senior-Level: Occupies a large portion of the salary distribution, indicating a preference for experienced professionals or competitive pay for expertise.
+- Bar chart for the Average salary by Experience Level *Insights*: Senior-Level: Occupies a large portion of the salary distribution, indicating a preference for experienced professionals or competitive pay for expertise.
 •	Mid-Level: Forms the second largest category, showing a balance of skilled professionals.
 •	Entry-Level: Has a smaller share of the salary, reflecting lower pay rates or fewer roles for junior employees.